softcommerceltd/magento-graphcommerce-cms/README.md

 Change images hostname to your prefered domain in next.config.js file.
 ```

-## Support
-Soft Commerce Ltd <br />
-support@softcommerce.io

 ## License
-Each source file included in this package is licensed under OSL 3.0.

 [Open Software License (OSL 3.0)](https://opensource.org/licenses/osl-3.0.php).
 Please see `LICENSE.txt` for full details of the OSL 3.0 license.